Utulei, American Samoa: Tourism

 The $10-million A. P. Lutali Executive Office Building, constructed in 1991, is located near the Pago Pago Yacht Club.
 The Feleti Barstow Public Library, constructed in 1998, is located just behind the Executive Office Building.
 Beyond the library is a paved road that winds upwards to the former cable-car terminal on Solo Hill.
 A monument on the hill recalls a 1980 disaster in which a U.S. Navy airplane hit the cables and crashed into the Rainmaker Hotel, killing eight people.
 The cableway had been one of the world's longest single-span aerial tramways; it had been constructed in 1965 to carry TV technicians to the transmitters at the top of Mount ʻAlava.
 In December 1991, Hurricane Val put the cableway out of service, and it has yet to be repaired.
 But the Utulei terminal is still visited because of its views, including its view of Mt.
-Pioa (also called the Rainmaker Mountain.
+Pioa (also called the Rainmaker Mountain).

 Also located in Utulei are the Lee Auditorium, built in 1962, and the Michael J. Kirwan Educational Television Center.
 It was at this television center, during the tenure of Governor H. Rex Lee, that the pioneering practice began of broadcasting school lessons to elementary and secondary school students Guided tours of the Michael J. Kirwan TV Studios have been available in the past.

 The two-story Governor's House is a wooden colonial mansion atop Mauga o Ali'i (the chief's hill), uphill from a road across which is the entrance to the Rainmaker Hotel.
 The mansion was constructed in 1903, and served as the residence of each of the island’s naval commanders in turn until 1951.
 At that point, the Department of the Interior assumed control of the mansion, and it has been the residence of every governor of American Samoa since then.

 Pago Pago Yacht Club, next to the Canoe Club in Utulei, is the center of water sports activities in American Samoa.
 It offers game fishing, diving, canoeing, sailing, diving, and more.
 The historic club building, next to Pago Pago Harbor, is used as a place to retreat and for dining.
 The yacht club is a member of the International Yacht Racing Union and the American Samoa National Olympic Committee.

 Utulei is also home to Tauese PF Sunia Ocean Center, which is the visitor center for the National Marine Sanctuary of American Samoa.
 It offers informative exhibits on region's ecosystems and reefs.

-Goat Island Cafe is a restaurant at “Sadie's by the Sea” Hotel in Utulei.
-Their outdoor dining fale overlooks the beach and the Pacific Ocean.